bolderbrush10/SearchlightAssault/programmer-notes.md

 Seems pretty good to me.
 ```

+## Bugs:

+The 'wiggle bug' where a turtle gets stuck inside a larger entity still happens occasionally.
+Not sure how to prevent this...
+I think the best we can do is detect when a turtle finishes a command via distraction,
+and then we manually check for foes within its spot-radius and retarget the attacklight if appropriate.

 ## Misc Notes

 /c game.player.surface.daytime = 0
 /c game.player.surface.daytime = 0.5

+/c game.player.create_character()

 - Important example
 C:\Program Files (x86)\Steam\steamapps\common\Factorio\data\base\graphics\entity\laser-turret